MVacca4/MVacca4/README.md

 Hi, I’m Massimiliano Vacca.
-I'm currently learning AWS and planning to start projects on GitHub to get some experience with it.
+I'm a CIS graduate looking to work on projects to primarily improve my Java skills.